 Spend your Friday in style at Virginia Beach’s downtown district, Town Center.
 Start your day off with a cup of delicious coffee from Town Center Cold Pressed for the perfect fuel for an action-packed day.

 Get in some shopping with stores like Anthropologie, Paper Source, lululemon athletica, and Free People, among many others, or head across the Boulevard to the recently-revamped Pembroke Mall.
 The first mall in Hampton Roads, Pembroke has become a shopper’s paradise with the additions of Nordstrom Rack, DSW, REI and much more.

-As the sun begins to set, get dressed up and enjoy a glass, or three, of Merlot at Sonoma Wine Bar, or a classic martini at Twist with that special someone, followed by a laugh at the Funny Bone Comedy Club.
+As the sun begins to set, get dressed up and enjoy a classic martini at Twist with that special someone, followed by a laugh at the Funny Bone Comedy Club.

 Begin your last day by taking in the breathtaking colors of the daybreak over the Atlantic Ocean, before making your way to the ViBe Creative District for a freshly-roasted, delicious cup of coffee at Three Ships Coffee Roasters – owned by a local husband and wife team who expertly craft each cup they serve, including roasting their own beans.